Cash to Cashless: the rise and challenges of the Mobile Wallet

 Then arrives the “electronic wallet/mobile wallet”, a mobile application on a phone.
 Through the wallet, users can:

-- Cash in: Top up the wallet with cash at convenience stores, department stores, ATMs, pawnshops, bank accounts.
-For example, this extensive list from Gcash.
+- Cash in: Top up the wallet with cash at convenience stores, department stores, ATMs, pawnshops etc. For example, this extensive list from Gcash.

 - Use the wallet balance for a multiple payment use cases (see diagram below)